bixbyjs/www.bixbyjs.org/content/guide/index.md

 [microservices](http://en.wikipedia.org/wiki/Microservices) architecture along
 with [interface-based programming](http://en.wikipedia.org/wiki/Interface-based_programming).

-As you adopt Bixby.js, you'll be following the hard-learned lessons distilled by [The Twelve Factors](http://12factor.net/), resulting in applications that are easier to develop and operate in collaboration with other team members.
+As you use Bixby.js, you'll be following the hard-learned lessons distilled by [The Twelve Factors](http://12factor.net/), resulting in applications that are easier to develop and operate, whether you are part of a small team or a large organization.